Moringa-SDF-PTO5/bank-of-flatiron-MaryNjoroge/README.md

 - Run the application on the browser locally: json-server --watch db.json

-- Deploy the server on the internet using:

-- Access the deployed application using:
+- Access the deployed application using: https://bank-of-flatiron-mary-njoroge-3wc5.vercel.app/

 # Authors
 This project was contributed to by: